Roeegg2/roeegg2.github.io/content/post/elf-tls.md

 ## Terminology:

-- `Module` - A shared object or executable
+- `Module` - An alias for a shared object or executable
 - `modid (Module ID)` - A unique identifier for a module
 - `tid (Thread ID)` - A unique identifier for a thread
 - `TLS Image` - The data stored in the TLS segment of a module